rcos/CSCI-4470-OpenSource/Labs/Lab9.md

 After you are satisfied with your changes, let's dump the database back to json and make a pull request.

+Specifically for this lab, {query} should be an existing word in the database and { new document } is a new definition that you want to make for that word.
+When you run the update command you overwrite the previous definition with the one you specify.

 ```
 >>> mongoexport --host=127.0.0.1 --db csci2963 --collection definitions --out definitions.json
 ```